pmilovanov/frankenfrank/prompts/make-dialogues-original-frank.md

+These are instructions for converting dialogues from a Russian-Chinese textbook into a JSON format that can be used for language learning.
 I am going to give you a few dialogues for Russian learners of Chinese, and I want you to output them in the format below.